etienney/dynamiqs_adaptative/README.md

 ## adaptative solver

-This version can also adapt the size in modes on which to compute the simulation to save time by disregarding less populated modes.
+This version will also adapt the size in modes on which to compute the simulation to save time by disregarding less populated modes.